apache/flink/docs/setup/jobmanager_high_availability.md

   Each *addressX:port* refers to a ZooKeeper server, which is reachable by Flink at the given address and port.

+- **ZooKeeper root** (recommended): The *root ZooKeeper node*, under which all cluster namespace nodes are placed.

+  <pre>recovery.zookeeper.path.root: /flink

-- **ZooKeeper root** (recommended): The *root ZooKeeper node*, under which all required coordination data is placed.
+- **ZooKeeper namespace** (recommended): The *namespace ZooKeeper node*, under which all required coordination data for a cluster is placed.

-  <pre>recovery.zookeeper.path.root: /flink # important: customize per cluster</pre>
+  <pre>recovery.zookeeper.path.namespace: /default_ns # important: customize per cluster</pre>

-  **Important**: if you are running multiple Flink HA clusters, you have to manually configure separate root nodes for each cluster.
+  **Important**: if you are running multiple Flink HA clusters, you have to manually configure separate namespaces for each cluster.
+By default, the Yarn cluster and the Yarn session automatically generate namespaces based on Yarn application id.
+A manual configuration overrides this behaviour in Yarn.
+Specifying a namespace with the -z CLI option, in turn, overrides manual configuration.

 - **State backend and storage directory** (required): JobManager meta data is persisted in the *state backend* and only a pointer to this state is stored in ZooKeeper.
 Currently, only the file system state backend is supported in HA mode.